John Divola: Works

 In his Zuma project, he has described being interested in the relation between real artworks and representations of them, and the issues of the natural and the artificial.
 Divola said "I attempted ... to develop a practice in which there could be no distinction between the document and the original."
 In his series of photographs from 1977, he used deserted houses on Zuma Beach and covered their walls in graffiti.
 He photographed the ocean from the house's interior through windows and cracks.
 Divola states:"On initially arriving I would move through the house looking for areas or situations to photograph.
 If nothing seemed to interest me I would move things around or do some spray painting.
 The painting was done in much the same way that one might doodle on a piece of paper.
 At that point I would return to the camera and explore what ever new potentials existed."
 These cyclical images skillfully juxtapose romantic skies and sunsets with a seaside structure that, frame by frame, deteriorates into ruin as it is vandalized by the artist and others who eventually set it on fire.
 Divola's works trace a schematic desire for escape, movement and transcendence.

 "My acts, my painting, my photographing, my considering, are part of, not separate from, this process of evolution and change.
 These photographs are not so much about this process as they are remnants from it.
 My participation was not so much one of intellectual consideration as one of visceral involvement."

-Dogs chasing my car in the desert are images of dogs in the desert captured in the midst of running wildly after the car.
-Emphasising the grain of the image, these black and white photographs capture a haunting moment in which there is a duality between a sense of absence and presence.
-The behaviour of the dogs suggest a lack of previous stimuli, a loneliness at the same time as an all-consuming reaction to the now, a presence.
+In the work Dogs Chasing My Car in the Desert, the images show dogs running wildly after the artist’s car.
+These black-and-white photographs capture a haunting moment that reveals a duality between absence and presence.
+The dogs' behavior suggests they lack prior stimuli and feel lonely.
+At the same time, the dogs show an intense reaction to the present and a heightened sense of the moment.
 "It could be viewed as a visceral and kinetic dance.
 Here we have two vectors and velocities, that of a dog and that of a car and, seeing that a camera will never capture reality and that a dog will never catch a car, evidence of devotion to a hopeless enterprise".

-In the "Dark Star" series, dark circles have been painted on the walls of an abandoned house.
-Creation and destruction are held in a delicate equilibrium, the white rooms of the house, are tattered and derelict.
-The domestic ruins suggest social collapse, secret renditions of something darkly sinister illuminating our conflicted recent history, updating "Zuma" and "Vandalism" for our age of foreclosure.
+In the photographic series "Dark Star," Divola has painted a single black spot on the interior walls of various dilapidated houses located in Inland Southern California.
+This intervention causes the images to resemble black holes or voids within the ruined domestic setting.

 In the "As Far As I Can Get" project, he made photographs by pushing the self-timer button on his camera.
 An exposure is made in 10 seconds.